-How Covid-19 is Affecting the Logistics Industry in North America
+How the Crisis is Affecting the Logistics Industry in North America

-As the covid-19 pandemic continues to spread in the United States, logistics and supply chain operations are dramatically affected, especially in the North American region.
+As the crisis continues to impact businesses in the United States, logistics and supply chain operations are dramatically affected, especially in the North American region.
 Retail, industrial goods, and consumer packaged goods are some of the major industries that are hardly impacted by the coronavirus outbreak in North America.
 The supply chain disruptions will have […]

-After carrying out a thorough analysis of the North American regions, out market intelligence experts have put forth some key points on the impact of the coronavirus on the logistics industry.
+After carrying out a thorough analysis of the North American regions, out market intelligence experts have put forth some key points on the impact of the crisis on the logistics industry.

 - Manufacturing companies could expect a delay of two to three weeks in supply and raw materials and parts for production.